The Kestrel

 Kestrels are most easily distinguished by their typical hunting behaviour which is to hover at a height of around 10–20 metres (33–66 ft) over open country and swoop down on prey, usually small mammals, lizards or large insects.
 In addition, kestrels are notable for usually having much more brown in their plumage than other falcons.

-Text from this original Kestrel article on Wikipedia.
+Text from this original Kestrel article on Wikipedia and from Fiona Newton.

 Back to the top of this Scottish Country Dancing Instructions 'The Kestrel' page